 Under a limited set of circumstances and by following specific procedures, you may be granted an emergency order of custody without notice to your spouse if there is a likelihood that immediate and irreparable harm will occur to your child(ren) without such an order.
-A hearing must be set within 10 days of this emergency order, and notice of application filed and the hearing must be given to your spouse.
+A hearing must be set within 10 days of this emergency order, and notice of your application for emergency custody and the hearing must be given to your spouse.

 Q: How long does a divorce take?

 A: If both parties are in agreement to the divorce and there are no children, a divorce may be granted 10 days after the filing of the petition.
 It is necessary for your spouse to execute a waiver, which will include a waiver of process, and file that waiver with the court.

 In a divorce where there is a minor child(ren) involved, there is a 90-day waiting period from the date of service of the summons, the first date of publication or an entry of appearance by the respondent, whichever occurs first.